dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apip_relnotes.md

 The following are known issues for this update.

+### Two-factor authentication is not available with Joomla 4.2.0 in API Portal

+Joomla 4.2.0 includes changes around two(multi)-factor authentications.
+However, this functionality is not yet available in API Portal.
+For more information, see [Joomla 4.2 release notes](https://www.joomla.org/announcements/release-news/5865-joomla-4-2-release.html).

+Related Issue: IAP-5504

 ### Custom properties permissions per role are not respected in some scenarios

 Custom properties permissions per role will not be respected for the organization in the following scenarios: